KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-08-creating-functions.md

 slug: creating-functions
 ---

-We now know how to call funcations, use variables, and create our own variables.
+We now know how to call functions, use variables, and create our own variables.
 We've also seen that functions can give us a value instead of doing something.

 This tutorial combines all of that to allow us to create our own functions.